hamed-alemoni/HAPPY-RANSOMWARE/README.md

 ```
 venv\Script\active
 ```
-at the end use this command start it :
+at the end use this command to start the tool :
 ```
 python main.py
 ```